-Attendance at practical laboratory classes is mandatory.
+Attendance at practical laboratory classes is mandatory and these sessions will be face-to-face as long as the current situation does not change, and meetings and journeys are possible.
 Justified absence will be allowed for a maximum of two sessions (preferably, it should be suggested to be recovered in some other subgroup).